-The City of College Station did not conduct any sampling but utilized waterway data collected by the Brazos Valley Chapter of Texas Master Naturalists (TMN-BV), a volunteer group.
-Data of sampling from 2021 can be found on the Texas Stream Team website for sites 81263, 81262, and 81264.
-Results from individual sites are used to monitor creek health as well as possible illicit discharges or SSOs.
+The City of College Station conducted sampling at a segment of Wolf Pen Creek and utilized waterway data collected by the Texas Master Naturalist Brazos Valley Chapter (TMNBV), a volunteer group.
+Data of sampling from 2023 can be found on the Texas Stream Team website for sites 81263, 81262, and 81264.
+Results from individual sites are used to monitor creek health and can serve as indicators of possible illicit discharges or SSOs.

-Additionally, visual monitoring was used to assess overall stream health.
 Best management practices were implemented to increase public awareness of bacteria pollution and ways to reduce it.
-The city also publicizes a hotline number for citizens to report illegal discharge/dumping and organizes volunteer cleanups through the Adopt-A-Street program.
+The City also publicizes a hotline number for citizens to report illegal discharge/dumping and organizes volunteer cleanups through the Adopt-A-Street and Adopt-A-Greenway programs.

-Water Services crews conducted video scoping in department chosen pipelines in various areas throughout the city to detect possible sanitary sewer leaks and other problems.
+The Water Services Department (WSD) personnel conducted video scoping in department-chosen pipelines in various areas throughout the City to detect possible sanitary sewer leaks and other problems.
 Corrective actions and improvements reduced areas susceptible to overflows.
+Repairs and remediation were performed by WSD for sanitary sewer overflows (SSOs) that occurred on public wastewater lines.